 - 2.1.
-This policy and procedure document is in accordance with LSCB (London Safeguarding Children Board) guidelines and is compliant with regulations set out in the 1989 and 2004 Children Act, Working Together to Safeguard Children (2015), the London Child Protection Procedures (2017, 5th edition), Rugby Football Union (RFU), Safeguarding Children Rules and Premiership Rugby League Rules and guidance.
-In addition, the following principles, legislation, rules, regulations and guidance underpin the Safeguarding Policy: - What to do if you're worried a child is being abused: Advice for Practitioners (2015) - Safeguarding Vulnerable Groups Act 2006 - Protection of Freedoms Act (POFA) 2012 - Keeping Children Safe in Education (KCSIE) 2016 - Female Genital Mutilation Act (2013) - Sexual Offences Act (2003) - UN Convention on the Rights of the Child (1989) - The Equality Act (2010) - Data Protection Act (1998) - London Child Protection Procedures and Practice Guidance 2017 - 2.2.
+This policy and procedure document is in accordance with LSCB (London Safeguarding Children Board) guidelines and is compliant with regulations set out in the 1989 and 2004 Children Act, Working Together to Safeguard Children (2015), the London Child Protection Procedures (2017, 5th edition), Rugby Football Union (RFU), Safeguarding Children Rules and Premiership Rugby League Rules and Minimum Standards criteria.
+In addition, the following principles, legislation, rules, regulations and guidance underpin the Safeguarding Policy: - What to do if you're worried a child is being abused: Advice for Practitioners (2015) - Safeguarding Vulnerable Groups Act 2006 - Protection of Freedoms Act (POFA) 2012 - Keeping Children Safe in Education (KCSIE) 2022 - Female Genital Mutilation Act (2013) - Sexual Offences Act (2003) - UN Convention on the Rights of the Child (1989) - The Equality Act (2010) - Data Protection Act (1998) - London Child Protection Procedures and Practice Guidance 2017 - 2.2.
 The Club is fully committed to ensuring that the best practice recommended by these bodies is employed throughout the Club.
 The Club also has a responsibility to maintain regular dialogue with the Local Safeguarding Children Board.
-Due to their contact with children, staff at Saracens Rugby Club are well placed to observe changes in a child's behaviour and outward signs of abuse and/or neglect.
+Due to their contact with children, staff at the Club are well placed to observe changes in a child's behaviour and outward signs of abuse and/or neglect.

-3. Scope
+Scope

 - 3.1.
-This policy is for use across the Club, Saracens Sport Foundation and Stone X stadium and has been adopted by Senior Executives and Management of the Club and the Community, Foundation including directors.
+This policy is for use across the Club, Saracens Sport Foundation and Stone X Stadium and has been adopted by Senior Executives and Management of the Club and the Saracens Foundation, including Directors.
 The Club and Foundation are committed to prioritising safeguarding at a strategic level to ensure best practice in safeguarding is promoted and adhered to. - 3.2.
-Activities undertaken at the following locations/departments are under the remit of this policy including: - Saracens Sport Foundation
+Activities undertaken at the following locations/departments are under the remit of this policy including:

+- Saracens Sport Foundation

-- Saracens First Team and Academy training ground (Old Albanians);
+- Saracens Men and Academy training ground (Old Albanians);

 - Saracens Women's Rugby Club;

+- Saracens Mavericks Netball Club

 - Saracens Rugby Camps;

 - Stone X Stadium;

 - Saracens Academy Scholars;

 - Saracens Retail Store;

-- Stadium Tours, My First Match Day, Stewarding, pioneering and all other activities on match days and roles that come in to contact with children and young people;
+- Stadium Tours, My First Match Day, Stewarding, Pioneering and all other activities on match days and roles that come in to contact with children, young people and vulnerable adults:

 - Travel, Events and Support Liaison;

 - Youth Development;

 - Other club related entities/activities undertaken outside of the UK.